Concept | Model evaluation stores#

 Explore the model evaluation store#

-In this example, we have run the Evaluate recipe three times.
+This example has run the Evaluate recipe three times.
 For each run, the prediction model trained on Q1 data remained the same.
 However, the contents of the input dataset transaction_to_train_Q were changed to Q2, Q3, and finally Q4 data.

-After running the recipe on three subsequent quarters of data, we can begin to see the model degrade in the model evaluation store.
+After running the recipe on three subsequent quarters of data, you can begin to see the model degrade in the model evaluation store.
 Data drift, particularly for Q4, is increasing, and ROC AUC is decreasing.

 View drift analysis#